polterguy/polterguy.github.io/magic.lambda.mail/index.md

 see the Magic Lambda MIME documentation for details to understand this structure.
 If you choose to retrieve messages in **[raw]** format, the message node's value will contain the raw MIME message as text.
-If you choose this path, and you later want to actually parse the message, to make it become a structured lambda object - You can use the **[mime.parse]** slot from Magic Lambda Mime.
+If you choose this path, and you later want to actually parse the message, to make it become a structured lambda object - You can use the **[mime.parse]** slot from Magic Lambda MIME.

 ## Quality gates